-In episode 27 of Media Will Eat Itself, we find out about Justin Crosby’s background through various PR roles across a number of high-profile companies, his work in the games and music industries, the challenges of producing a podcast, the effect of Netflix et al on how we consume media, and the opportunities the next phase of life beyond lockdown may bring.
+In episode 27 of Media Will Eat Itself, we find out about Justin Crosby's background through various PR roles across a number of high-profile companies.
+This includes his work in the games and music industries, the challenges of producing a podcast, the effect of Netflix et al on how we consume media, and the opportunities the next phase of life beyond lockdown may bring.

 His advice for aspiring PR professionals borders on the unimaginable: can you envision using an iPhone to actually make a call?

 00:58 Justin Crosby provides some career background, including what it’s like to work at the famous Elstree Film & TV Studios.
 And what are SVODs?

 04:05 A bit of career background, with anecdotes about Xbox, Carling, ACDC and the infancy of music sponsorship.

 07:55 I ask Justin about connecting with previous industries, and how easy it is to stay up to date.
 Do we simply have to let things go that we were once completely immersed in?

 09:53 The TellyCast podcast is something Justin created to highlight and discuss news and events in the TV industry.
 It’s interesting to hear how Covid-19 has affected TV production in general.
 Justin also describes how he got the ball rolling and the role guests have played in making the show an instant success.